ESL Department

 New ESL Placement Process

-As of July 1, 2023, the ESL Assessment test is no longer offered at Cypress College.
-Cypress College has implemented a new placement process known as ESL Guided Placement.
-English Language Learners are invited to participate in this new process.
+Cypress College uses a placement process known as ESL Guided Placement.
+Multilingual learners of English are invited to participate in this new process..
 For more on this, visit our ESL Guided Placement page.

 What do our students think about Cypress ESL?